Floating Wind Turbines and Floating Bridges (COEE&FB)

 The inventors have the following contributions to the offshore renewable energy extraction systems.
-Each succeeding system as a natural extension of the previous system and compliments it.
-A total of eight (8) patents had been granted or applied for as follows:
+A total of eight (8) patents had been granted or pending as follows:

 During the next 20 years, there is a need for 1,500,000 MW of new power plants.
 The fuel consumption for these power plants is estimated at 59 million barrels of oil per day.
 CO2 release to the atmosphere is estimated at 2.2 billion tons per year.
-Hence the need for a coordinated offshore energy extraction system to extract renewable offshore energy, namely; wave, tidal, solar and wind.
+Hence the need for renewable energy extraction systems.

 A witness for the viability of floating bridges is the SR 520 floating bridge built across lake Washington in 1962 and is still operating is still the world’s longest floating bridge, opened on Aug.
 28, 1963